Prey (2022 film)

-Prey is a 2022 American science fiction action film in the Predator franchise.
-It is the fifth installment and is a prequel to the first four films, being set in the Northern Great Plains in 1719.
-The film is directed by Dan Trachtenberg and written by Patrick Aison.
+Prey is a 2022 American science fiction action film directed by Dan Trachtenberg from a screenplay by Patrick Aison, based on a story by Aison and Trachtenberg.
+It is the fifth installment in the Predator film series.
+The story takes place chronologically before the previous films, as it is set in the Northern Great Plains in 1719.
 It stars Amber Midthunder, Dakota Beavers, Dane DiLiegro, Michelle Thrush, Stormee Kipp, Julian Black Antelope, and Bennett Taylor.
-The story revolves around Naru, a skilled Comanche warrior, who is striving to prove herself as a hunter.
+The story revolves around a young Comanche woman, Naru, who is striving to prove herself as a hunter.
 She finds herself having to protect her people from a vicious, humanoid alien that hunts humans for sport, as well as from French fur traders who are destroying the buffalo they rely on for survival.

 Development of the film began during the production of The Predator (2018), when producer John Davis was approached by Trachtenberg and Aison, with a concept that they had been developing since 2016.
-In late 2020, the film's title was revealed to be the codename for the fifth installment in the franchise.
-Filming took place around Calgary during the summer of 2021, with the entire film shot in English and some sequences shot in Comanche as well.
-The remaining sequences were dubbed into Comanche by the cast, reprising their roles.
-The film is the first feature film to have a full Comanche language dub.
+In late 2020, the film's title was revealed.
+Principal photography took place around Calgary during the summer of 2021, with most of the film being filmed in English, with some sequences being shot in Comanche and French as well.
+A full Comanche language dub was provided for the film, with the cast reprising their roles, thus making it the first feature film to do so.

-Prey premiered at the San Diego Comic-Con on July 21, 2022, and was released by 20th Century Studios as a Hulu original film in the United States and on Disney+ Star internationally on August 5.
-The film received positive reviews from critics, with praise for its action sequences, Midthunder's performance, cinematography, Trachtenberg's direction, and the Indigenous casting, with many critics calling it the best Predator installment since the first film.
+Prey premiered at San Diego Comic-Con on July 21, 2022, and was released by 20th Century Studios as a Hulu original film in the United States on August 5.
+The film received positive reviews from critics and high viewership, leading Trachtenberg to direct two additional Predator films, Predator: Killer of Killers and Predator: Badlands, both released in 2025.